Section detail

 - It is the sole result of the recreational activity (e.g., stretching, straining a muscle while lifting weights or dropping a weight on a body part), or

-- It did not occur in a facility provided and controlled by the employer, even if the employer paid for the activity or selected and/or approved the location.
+- It did not occur in a facility provided and controlled by the employer, even if the employer paid for the activity, selected, or approved the location.

-- An injury that occurs during recreational activities may not be covered if it is the result of the worker’s serious and wilful misconduct or an imported hazard.
+- An injury that occurs during recreational activities may not be covered if it is the result of a worker’s serious and wilful misconduct (see serious and wilful misconduct section below) or an imported personal hazard.

 Other employer sanctioned activities or events